nitinkc/nitinkc.github.io/_posts/sql/2024-07-07-distributed-db-query-optimization.md

 - predicate pushdown (where filters are applied as early as possible in the query execution process) and
 - partition pruning (where unnecessary partitions are excluded from query processing based on query predicates).

-# Cluster pruning
 **Context**

-Filter-pushdown allows processing less data in later stages, but does not reduce the initial amount of data read.
+Filter-pushdown allows processing less data in later stages, but **does not reduce** the initial amount of data read.

-Reading all table data can become a bottleneck as data grows.
+Reading entire table data can become a bottleneck as data grows.

 ```sql
 SELECT *